macabdul9/AnyGen/README.md

 - `beam_size`: The number of beams to use for beam search.

 ## Contributions
-Feel free to submit issues or contribute to this repository!
+Feel free to submit issues and/or contribute to this repository!

 ## License
 This project is licensed under the MIT License.